LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 #### Browsers

-Primarily, I will be using Chrome, but once I need to fire up a screen reader, I will be using Safari, if you are using Windows you can use [NVDA (free)](https://www.nvaccess.org/download/) and Chrome (This can change due to the results of the annual WebAIM Survey, so please do check that is the recommended pairing, if you are accessing in 2026 and beyond) or [JAWS (Paid or possible free trial)](https://support.freedomscientific.com/Downloads/JAWS) and Chrome.
+Primarily, I will be using Chrome, but once I need to fire up a screen reader, I will be using Safari, if you are using Windows you can use [NVDA (free)](https://www.nvaccess.org/download/) and Chrome (This can change due to the results of the annual WebAIM Survey, so please do check that is still the recommended pairing, (if you are accessing in 2026 and beyond) or [JAWS (Paid or possible free trial)](https://support.freedomscientific.com/Downloads/JAWS) and Chrome.
 It's important that you get the "pairings" right, so just to be super clear:

 * Safari and VoiceOver (MacOS)
 * NVDA and Chrome (Windows) (may change again, in the future)